tolstoydebbarma/tolstoydebbarma/README.md

 <h1 align="center">Hi 👋, I'm Tolstoy Debbarma</h1>
 <h3 align="center">An Aerospace Artist from India</h3>

-I am a computational researcher and PhD student at the Department of Aerospace Engineering of IIT Kanpur, India, where I work in the Laboratory of Simulation of Flows using Numerics headed by Dr. Pradeep Moise.
+I am a computational researcher and PhD student at the Department of Aerospace Engineering of IIT Kanpur, India, where I work in the Laboratory of Simulation of Flows using Numerics headed by <a href="https://pradeepmoise.com" target="_blank">Dr. Pradeep Moise</a>.
 My research focus is on numerical study of the effect of inflow conditions on vortex breakdown in laminar and turbulent swirling jets.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tolstoydebbarma&label=Profile%20views&color=0e75b6&style=flat" alt="tolstoydebbarma" /> </p>